myltik/azure-docs.ru-ru/articles/dns/dns-reverse-dns-record-operations-classic-ps.md

 <properties
-   pageTitle="Как управлять обратными записями DNS служб с помощью PowerShell в классической модели развертывания | Microsoft Azure" description="Как управлять обратными записями DNS или записями типа PTR для служб Azure с помощью PowerShell в классической модели развертывания. " services="DNS" documentationCenter="na" authors="s-malone"
+   pageTitle="How to manage reverse DNS records for your services using PowerShell in the classic deployment model | Microsoft Azure" description="How to manage reverse DNS records or PTR records for Azure services using PowerShell in the classic deployment model. " services="DNS" documentationCenter="na" authors="s-malone"